Nyano1337/bsp-protect/README.md

 # bsp-protect
 Strips entity lump from BSPs so maps can only be played in a specific server.
+Attempting to run the downloaded BSP anywhere else will cause a crash.

 Python script by GAMMACASE